 Well-engineered laptop is long on performance and battery life, short on business features

-"Premium" not only describes the build and performance of the Samsung Series 9 (now officially known as the Samsung ATIV Book 9), it also refers to the price.
+"Premium" not only describes the build and performance of the Samsung Series 9, it also refers to the price.
 But you get what you pay for, and in an Ultrabook market flooded with bottom-feeding competition, it's nice to see a unit that delivers a quality experience, even if it lacks a few business-grade features.

 The range of Series 9 models starts at $999, and our review unit (the NP900X3E-A03US) lists for $1,899.
 That said, the quality of Ultrabook you get for the price is top-notch.
 This laptop is lightweight, thin, and well engineered, and it gets amazing battery life despite running a powerful Intel Core i7.
 Cold boots and suspend/resume are both sensationally fast, on the order of, at most, a few seconds.